Best cryptocurrency trading platform 2022

 Analysts have worked out predictions regarding BTC’s post-halving price, based on past data.
 Such exercises are hardly exact (or reliable), however.
 They predict massive price gains and another parabolic bull run, sometime after the halving.

-Thus far, we have had three such cycles.
-The latest one, that of December 2017, took the price of one bitcoin to almost $20,000.
+Thus far, we have had four such cycles.
+The latest one, that of January 2021, took the price of one bitcoin to almost $70,000.
 If you want to trade bitcoin you can use one of the best crypto trading platforms in the UK above.
 For further reading, you can see our reviews of the overall best trading platforms in the UK here.